jasminesis/unity/README.md

 # Unity
-## Connecting children who want to play games together, allowing them to schedule time to play.
+### Connecting children who want to play games together, allowing them to schedule time to play
+### What value does your application provide to your audience?
+It will enable kids to maximize their game-play-time!

+### What steps have you taken to entice users?
+Our front end is very catchy, and the interface is simple to navigate.

 ## Technologies used
 - Ruby on Rails (Version 2.5.1)